Learn what information to gather and review before starting your business credit application.

 Be prepared to tell the lender how you plan to use the money.
 For example, you may explain that you will use the capital to pay for additional office space and furniture or for a website redesign.

 Also be sure you are asking for a realistic amount to fulfill those particular goals.
-The cost of materials has gone up quickly in recent years, so a remodeling project this year may be considerably costlier than the quote you got two years ago.
+The cost of materials has gone up a lot in recent years, so a remodeling project this year may be considerably costlier than the quote from two years ago.
 If you’re not sure how much capital to request, consider seeking bids from several companies before filling out your loan application.
 This information may help avoid funding shortfalls that can sidetrack your business plans and will give a prospective lender a clear, accurate picture of your borrowing needs.

 Understand all your lending options

 It’s important to identify all the lending options available to you and determine which one is the best choice for your business.
 You will also want to consider the process and the timing.
-For example, loan decisions below $100,000 may be based on your credit profile and basic information, while larger amounts may require a detailed review of your finances.
+Loan decisions below $100,000 may be based on your credit profile and basic information, while larger amounts may require a detailed review of your finances.
 Some things to keep in mind:

-- Credit cards may be used for everyday business purchases, including office supplies, meals, and travel.
+- Credit cards are often used for everyday business purchases, including office supplies, meals, and travel.
+They’re also commonly used to provide working capital and help maintain cash flow.

 - Lines of credit can help with working capital needs (such as paying for inventory) and maintaining cash flow.